Boostcom/bl-api-v3/source/includes/bl-api/v3/61_rewards_rewards.md

 ### `X-Usage-Token` header

-It is possible to require user to provide a token (for example, encoded with QR code) before he is able to use the offer.
+It is possible to require user to provide a token before he is able to use the reward.
+See [`X-Usage-Token` header](#v3-usage-token)

-In such case, the token should be sent as a `X-Usage-Token` header.
-When such header is present, it's value is validated against the list of tokens configured for Loyalty Club.
-A corresponding error message will be returned when token happens to be invalid.

 ### Response (JSON object)